UIUC-iSchool-DataViz/is445_spring2022/week15/lecture14.md

 I'll post an announcement on Canvas on Sunday at the latest about how that class session will go.

 Office hours next week will also likely be canceled, but feel free to ping on Slack for questions or if you need to meet.

 ---

+## Extra credit: Network Viz

+notes:
+keep in mind that we have an extra credit assignment, worth 1 homework grade, in *go to module*

+also recall that the maximum you can get on the homework is 100% of that category, so if you have a perfect HW score, you can't do better than that!

+---

+## Notes on Final, Part 3

+Due dates:
+ 1. First draft of Part 3 -- due May 6, will get feedback course participants (moved up)
+ 1. Post your link in the Moodle forum to get feedback from classmates -- May 6
+ 1. Provide feedback for 3 randomly assigned classmates -- due May 12 (moved back)
+ 1. Final chance to resubmit your Part 3 -- May 13 (moved back)

+**Please be aware these are hard deadlines -- no extensions available**

+notes:
+go to pages!!

+because we have to get grades in by a certain time, these due dates are hard ones -- no extensions.

+your "first" part 3 submission CAN be a work in progress -- you can outline what you want to do, but the more you have done, the better we can give you feedback and the more there is for your other feedback-giving classmates to work with

+be aware that the due dates have shifted a little bit -- the first draft of your final part 3 has moved up, but the final submission has moved back -- this is so that you'll have plenty of time to get feedback and give feedback to others.

+---